intelligence38000/android-docs/src/pages/maps/overview/location-component.md

 ## Requesting location permissions

 You'll need to request the Android-system location permission before using the `LocationComponent`.
-If your Android project is built targeting API level 23 or higher your application will need to request permissions during runtime.
+If you build your Android project targeting API level 23 or higher your application will need to request permissions during runtime.
 Handling this directly in your activity produces boilerplate code and can often be hard to manage.
-[Read more about using the Mapbox Core Library for Android's PermissionsManager](/android/core/overview/#permissionsmanager) class.
+[Read more about using the Mapbox Core Library for Android's `PermissionsManager`](/android/core/overview/#permissionsmanager) class.

 ## Activating